 At the end of this exercise, your team will have a deep understanding of the most frequent requests, their probable origins, and even the systemic causes for the issues.

 Now that you understand which requests are hampering the productivity of your employees and your IT Service Desk agents, you can start building a knowledge base and producing content to address the knowledge gaps responsible for each of these issues.

 Here is how you can work on addressing these knowledge gaps:

 - Select and Invite the Query Subject Matter Expert while the Service Desk agents can conduct their research and push out the content necessary to fill the knowledge gap.
 Make sure you have the expert break down the content into the most straightforward way to make it user-friendly.

 - Engineer an Enterprise-Relevant Content Delivery Module Now, in line with your corporate brand, determine the best form of the content delivery mechanism.
-You can choose from explainer videos, live training sessions, FAQs, case studies, newsletters, e-books, and so on.
+You can choose from explainer videos, live training sessions, FAQs, case studies, newsletters, e-books, or utilize a free video editor to curate and customize your video content.
 Make sure all the content is available in an easy-to-understand format.

 - Internally Market the Content once you have created the content and crafted it in an accessible manner, make sure all your internal customers are aware of it.
 Failing to communicate this would yield zero results from this entire exercise.
 Work with team leaders, or run internal campaigns to communicate the development of new content and its easy availability.

 After you have implemented the system, keep observing the user behavior it.
 A comprehensive Service Desk platform will have the functionality to display the top searched articles and to automatically ask for user feedback.

 If some queries are still surfacing, you can create additional or supporting documentation to resolve them.